-Ticks can transmit various pathogens.
-The two most important diseases are:
+Ticks can spread a variety of pathogens.
+The two most common diseases are:

-All areas where ticks occur are considered risk areas for Lyme borreliosis.
+All areas where ticks are found are risk areas for Lyme disease.

-There is no vaccination available against Lyme borreliosis.
-This disease is more common than ESME and can usually be treated with antibiotics.
+There is no vaccination available against Lyme disease.
+This illness is more common than TBE and can be treated with antibiotics.

 A vaccine against TBE is available, and the Federal Office of Public Health recommends it to everyone over the age of six who lives or occasionally spends time in a risk area (i.e. anywhere in Switzerland apart from the cantons of Geneva and Ticino).
 People who are never exposed to any risk (see above) do not need to be vaccinated.
 For the vaccine to take full effect, vaccination must take place several weeks before any exposure to ticks.
 Assuming the TBE vaccination is necessary, the costs will be covered by mandatory health insurance (subject to the deductible and franchise) or will be reimbursed by your employer if you are exposed to ticks when at work.
 There is no specific treatment for TBE.